 If you’re looking for more adult party ideas for Christmas, check out these posts.

 - Here are more easy Christmas cocktail party ideas.
 You could combine the ideas from these two posts for a larger crowd.

 - You’ll find cute ways to serve an appetizer buffet in this naughty or nice Christmas party.

 Set up a dessert bar in an adjacent room so guests can indulge in sweet snacks and beverages.

 The holidays are the one time of year that I get really excited about sweets and desserts.
 Keeping the rule of “simplicity” I purchase holiday sweets that I could just open and serve.
-This includes hot drinks as well.

 - Make a cookie plate filled with a variety of seasonal offerings like spice cookies, chocolate-dipped wafers and cookies, and dark chocolate almond Lacey cookies.
 The Laceys are my all time favorite!
 I remember eating them during the holiday when I was a kid so they always remind me of my childhood.